 Once in the air you should continue flying into wind whilst gaining height.
-By setting the trimmers to the first white line position you will achieve the safest climb rate.
-Do not attempt to climb too steeply or too quickly by using the brakes or slow trim directly after take-off.
+By setting the trimmers to the white line position you will achieve the best climb rate.
+Do not attempt to climb too steeply or too quickly by using the brakes or slow trim.
 The wing already has a high angle of attitude, coupled with a higher AoA (if you use the brakes) plus the engine's full thrust acting on the pilot, this could contribute to make the glider more prone to stall.
 Furthermore, in the event of an engine failure the resulting backward pendulum motion of the pilot and the forward dive of the wing may bring you back to the ground very hard.
 Do not initiate turns until you have sufficient height and airspeed.
 Avoid low turns downwind with insufficient airspeed.

-The MojoMAX is well damped in roll but under certain circumstances it is possible for the pilot to induce oscillations.
+Never take off with a glider that is not fully inflated or if you are not in control of the pitch/roll of your wing.
+The Freeride 2 is well damped in roll but under certain circumstances it is possible for the pilot to induce oscillations.
 This is caused by a combination of the engine/propeller torque and pilot weight shift and/or brake inputs.
 To stop oscillations it is best to reduce the power slightly and ensure that you remain static with weight shift and brake inputs.
 Once settled you can once again apply full power.
 Under full power the torque effect will attempt to gently turn the wing, using weight shift or adjusting the trims asymmetrically is the best method to correct this.